ABorrel/CompDESC/README.md

 $pip install -i https://test.pypi.org/simple/ CompDesc

 ## Dependancies
-Development in python3.6 with
+Development in > python3.6 (tested python3.9) with
 - RDKit (> 3.1): http://rdkit.org/docs/index.html
 - molVS (> 1): https://molvs.readthedocs.io/en/latest/index.html
 - Open Babel 3.0.0 (March 2020): (http://openbabel.org/wiki/Main_Page) (sudo apt install openbabel)
 (additional some function will not work in case of no install)
-- OPERA2.3_CL (https://github.com/kmansouri/OPERA/releases), fix the minor error in the install folder add a "/" at the path beginning
+- OPERA2.7_CL (https://github.com/kmansouri/OPERA/releases), fix the minor error in the install folder add a "/" at the path beginning
 - OPERA will install PADEL in the same folder

 ## List of updates